Navigation auf uzh.ch

 • Lea Schwab, MLaw, M.A., Program Coordinator (contact)

-• Anna Joachimbauer, MD, PhD Student Representative
+• Lisa Guth, M.Sc., PhD Student Representative

-• Parisa Rahimzadeh, MD, PhD Student Representative
+• Weeda Mamozai, M.Sc., PhD Student Representative

 This committee decides on the development of the curriculum, coordinates the curricular requirements, is involved in the selection and admission of candidates and supports the cooperation with the Faculty of Medicine.